poweredbyniks/SQL-interview-questions/README.md

 Default value for the column is set only when the row is created for the first time and column value is ignored on the Insert.
 Modification to the column with NULL value or even the Insert operation specifying the Null value for the column is allowed.
 Let us set the Default value of 1 for the Class.
 Here are the steps:

-•	Bring up the table designer
+•Bring up the table designer

-•	Select the Class Row as you already did.
+•Select the Class Row as you already did.

-•	At the bottom of the layout, you will see a Column properties as shown in the below picture.
+•At the bottom of the layout, you will see a Column properties as shown in the below picture.
 Set the default as shown below:

 ### What is data Integrity?